-The lists above is not all-inclusive.
-If you are not sure whether or not to report an incident, take the cautious approach and report it anyway.
+The lists above are not all-inclusive.
+If you are not sure whether to report an incident, take the cautious approach and report it anyway.
 If your concern is not fraud or waste related you may be referred to the Client Care Centre at 416-981-5500 or the Community Safety Unit at 416-921-2323.